LewisChatham/project-3/README.md

 ## Description

-We wated to give our users a quick and easy way of planning their christmas shopping.
+We wanted to give consumers a quick and easy way of planning their holiday shopping.
 No longer will they have to struggle to remember each person that they have to buy for, inevitably forget a gift they should've gotten, or just flat out ending up spending way too much.
-Now using our app you can plan out a wishlist, set a price limit, add items, and set reminders for these items.
+With our application, you can plan out wishlists for all your loved ones, and save yourself some hassle.
+This application allows a user to login or signup, and oce they have, they care able to create multiple wishlists and enter a spending limit if they so wish.
+Within each wishlist a user can add multiple items to the list and check off whether the item was bought.

-We started this project in order to learn how to use React and MongoDB better, as well as test our overall coding knowledge.
+We started this project in order to learn how to use React and MongoDB better, as well as test our overall coding knowledge and demonstrate.

-## Demonstration

 ## Installation

+To install your own version that works locally, first, clone the repo to your local repository.
+Once you ahve done this, type `npm i` while in the root of the folder to install all dependencies (note, please make sure graphql is v15.x.x, and @apollo/server v2.x.x are installed, or the application will not work). make sure you have `MongoDB` installed on your device (and optionally `Robo 3T`).
+Then type `npm run develop` to start both the express erver and the `React` development server and you can test the app at `localhost:3000`.

 ## Running-The-App

+To deploy your own version of the application, make sure you have a heroku account and a `MongoAtlas` database set up.
+Follow [these instrucions](https://devcenter.heroku.com/articles/git) to deploy your application to heroku.
+Once you have done this, go to your MongoAtlas database and find the option to connect application and copy the connection string.
+Update the connection string with your username, password and database name and go to the heroku page that relates to your application.
+On the settings tab, find the config vars section and in the `KEY` section, enter `MONGODB_URI` and in the `VALUE` section, enter your updated connection string.
+Once you have done this, the application should work in full.

 ## Usage